-A department's internal communication strategy should emerge from, and be guided by, among other things, the department's strategic objectives and its communication strategy, the National Communication Strategy Framework, and the State of the Nation Address.
+A department's internal communication strategy should emerge from, and be guided by, among other things, the department's strategic objectives and its communication strategy, the National Communication Strategy Framework and the SoNA.

 - Develop mechanisms so that employees are informed of important messages that are being communicated to outside stakeholders. - Government employees are the ambassadors of government and should be able to reflect the vision of government through their work.